octocat/Spoon-Knife/_possible-license-concerns.md

 These notices are not considered as part of any license agreement for the 'related files and data', but they are important warnings and guidelines provided by the 'authors'.

-Failure to comply with these notices are not always directly enforcable by the law, but they can have other implications, like technical issues, reduced credibility in a given community etc.
+Failure to comply with these notices are not always directly enforceable by the law, but they can have other implications, like technical issues, reduced credibility in a given community etc.

 ### Documentation
 * Refer to the ./README.md file as well for further information before operating the software or using any 'related files and data'.
-* Do not use the 'related files and data', if you are not confident in your usage rights, or in possible technical issues, that can araise.
+* Do not use the 'related files and data', if you are not confident in your usage rights, or in possible technical issues, that can arise.

 ### **NO WARRANTY**
 * If you are in doubt, you might consider not using any of the 'related files and data'!